Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 How shall I curse, whom God hath not cursed?
 And how shall I defy, whom Jehovah hath not defied?
 Nu.
 23:8

 The Christian does not have to be afraid of God's curse.
-He is protected and blessed by the Blood of Christ.
-Neither does he need to be afraid of the curses of the ungodly.
-For God will not listen to those who curse people whom He has blessed.
+The blood of Christ protects and blesses him.
+Neither does he need to be scared of the curses of the ungodly.
+God will not listen to those who curse the people He has blessed.

 Nevertheless Jehovah thy God would not hearken unto Balaam; but Jehovah thy God turned the curse into a blessing unto thee, because Jehovah thy God loved thee.
 Deut.
 23:5